OAI/oascomply/assess/README.md

 ### Common assumptions

-All OAS implementations are assumed to parse and process the entry document in full.
+All OAS implementations are assumed to parse and process the entry document, starting with its root OpenAPI Object, in full.
 Processing models differ in how they handle references involving additional documents.

 All processing models assume two logically distinct resolution passes that take place in the following order:

-1. _Primary resolution_ handles `$ref` and `operationRef` (which we will call _primary references_), which determine the set of documents and/or objects that are part of the OAD
+1. _Primary resolution_ handles `$ref` and (in most processing models) `operationRef` (which we will call _primary references_), which determine the set of documents and/or objects that are part of the OAD

-1. _Secondary resolution_ looks up names and identifiers within the set of documents and/or objects determined by the primary resolution pass
+1. _Secondary resolution_ looks up names and identifiers within the set of documents and/or objects determined by the primary resolution pass; the `single-strict` model also treats `operationRef` as a secondary resolution.

 Without this ordering, secondary resultion can become non-deterministic when it relies on a particular external reference having already been resolved.